webOSArchive/sharing-service/README.md

 ### Other Options

-- **Tailscale**: Install Tailscale on both the Pi and your devices.
+- **Tailscale**: Install Tailscale on both the Pi and your modern devices.
 Use the Pi's Tailscale IP with HTTP.
-Good for a private mesh between your own devices.
+Good for a private mesh between your own devices, doesn't work for webOS.
 - **DuckDNS + Certbot**: Free dynamic DNS and Let's Encrypt certificate.
-More complex, requires ports 80/443 to be forwarded on your router.
+More complex, requires ports 80/443 to be forwarded on your router, should work for webOS as long as you can SSL-Bump.

 ---